 Starting a business is exciting - however, in the rush to get your product to market, it's easy to get carried away.
-You must carry out thorough market research to establish whether there is a viable market for your product.
-Marketest answer key questions about conducting basic market research
+Before you invest time and money, you must carry out market research to check there's a market for what you want to sell

 Who do I need to speak to?

 You need to determinate your target market and seek their feedback.
-They are not the only ones to survey, of course, but they are the first and most important ones.
-If they're not interested in buying your product/service, there's no point going on.
+They are not the only people you need to talk to, of course, but they are the most important ones.
+If they're not interested in buying your product/service at the price you need to charge, there's no point going on.

 How should I ask my questions?

-If you can gain access to potential customers nearby, you could do it face to face, but you must remain objective.
-Questionnaires can ensure you ask the same key questions to each respondent.
-You can do it over the phone or online, but you'd need to find the contact details.
+You can also do it over the phone or online, but you'd need to find contact details.
 Market research companies can help you find respondents.

 How useful is published market information?